RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: RobustSpring Dataset and Benchmark

 RobustSpring corrupts the Spring test frames via 20 diverse image corruptions, summarized in~\cref{fig:corruptions_overview} and~\cref{tab:SSIM}.
 Below, we describe the image corruption types, their new consistencies, their implementation, and their severity levels.

-\para{Corruption Types} In RobustSpring, we consider the five image corruption types from~\cite{Hendrycks2018CommonCorruptions}: color, blur, noise, quality, and weather.
+\para{Corruption Types} In RobustSpring, we consider the five image corruption types from~\citet{Hendrycks2018CommonCorruptions}: color, blur, noise, quality, and weather.
 Color simulates different lighting conditions and camera settings, including brightness, contrast, and saturation.
 Blur acts like focus and motion artifacts, including defocus, Gaussian, glass, motion, and zoom blur.
 Noise represents sensor errors and ambiance, including Gaussian, impulse, speckle, and shot noise.
 Quality distortions are lossy compressions and geometric distortions, including pixelation, JPEG, and elastic transformations.
 Weather enacts outdoor conditions, including spatter, frost, snow, rain, and fog.
-All corruptions are on a single frame in~\cref{fig:corruptions_overview}.
+All corruptions applied to the same frame are shown in~\cref{fig:corruptions_overview}.

+While these 20 corruptions do not cover the entire corruption space, they are chosen to represent the most common perturbations encountered in real imagery and to provide a balanced basis for robustness evaluation.
+Several implementations were adapted and we additionally include practically relevant corruptions such as saturation, Gaussian blur, speckle noise, rain, and spatter.
+The blur and noise families span the most dominant optical and sensor degradations, and the weather and quality corruptions capture major outdoor and compression-related effects.
+At the same time, some perturbations, such as illumination changes requiring re-rendering (\emph{e.g.\ }colored or dynamic lighting), lie beyond what can be approximated in post-processing.
+These, along with further outdoor effects (\emph{e.g.\ }bloom, glare, dusty conditions) or extended codec distortions (\emph{e.g.\ }JPEG 2000), form natural directions for future extensions.